Leody Taveras Player Props: Rangers vs. Astros

-Leody Taveras -- with an on-base percentage of .263 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Houston Astros, with Shawn Dubin on the mound, on July 2 at 2:35 PM ET.
+Leody Taveras -- 2-for-4 with a double in his last game -- will be in action for the Texas Rangers against the Houston Astros, with Cristian Javier on the hill, on July 3 at 2:05 PM ET.

-In his last game, he racked up two hits (going 2-for-4) against the Astros.
+He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Astros.

 Leody Taveras Game Info & Props vs. the Astros